 I recommend the Cosco Easy Elite car seat for children age 2 years old and up in forward-facing mode.
 As a rear-facing car seat for infants and children under 2, the installation and some other drawbacks make this seat a bad choice.
-A better choice in the under-$100-range is the Safety 1st Guide 65.
+A better choice in the same price range is the Safety 1st Guide 65.

 The Cosco Easy Elite is a 3-in-1 car seat that is designed to accommodate children from 5-80 pounds.
-It is very cost effective, coming in at under $100, but isn’t quite as good as other alternatives as I’ll explain in this article.
+It is very cost effective, but isn’t quite as good as other alternatives as I’ll explain in this article.
 Here is the full list of compact convertible car seats.

 - The Good